-Aggregating web data is increasingly becoming popular considering the fact that the internet population is producing more that 2.5 Exabytes of data every day (equivalent to 90 years of HD video).
+Aggregating web data is increasingly becoming popular because the internet population is producing more than 2.5 Exabytes of data every day (equivalent to 90 years of HD video).
 Although businesses find significant value in web data, they have different kinds of requirements.
-While companies in the Ecommerce space use it for pricing intelligence, sentiment analysis and competitor monitoring, aggregation services like job boards need job feed to build their core business.
+While companies in the eCommerce space use it for pricing intelligence, sentiment analysis, and competitor monitoring, aggregation services like job boards need job feed to build their core business.
 There’s literally no business that can’t make use of web data.
 One of the biggest advantages when it comes to web data extraction is the possibility of extracting millions of records from hundreds of websites to have comprehensive data at your disposal.
 Sometimes, companies make the mistake of going with just one target website when it comes to their data needs.
 Here is why this is a bad idea:

 Never put all your eggs in one basket

-[spacer height=”10px”]It’s never a good idea to rely on one single source be it the revenue stream, support, supplier or data- you name it.
-Especially with web crawling, there are many things that could go wrong leaving you with no data.
+[spacer height=”10px”]It’s never a good idea to rely on one single source be it the revenue stream, support, supplier, or data- you name it.
+Especially with web crawling, many things could go wrong leaving you with no data.

 If you are relying on web crawling to power your data-backed product or service, you cannot afford even a brief period of not having data.
 That said, it’s common for the web crawler to break at times while crawling.
 Most of such instances are associated with the target website changing its structure or coming up with mechanisms to block crawling.
 Such cases would need a modification of the crawling setup to be fixed.
 You could be losing some data while this modification is made by the technical team and this is a common scenario with web crawling.
 The only way to be immune to this unforeseeable loss of data is to crawl more than one website where similar data can be found.
 This way, you will never be out of data even if one of the sites fail.
 While crawling multiple websites, the possibility of data loss is null as there is always a crawl running fine.[spacer height=”10px”]